ambertk/MNIST/README.md

 Takeaways
 ---------

 In this tutorial, we've explored Docker basics and shown how we can use Docker to run arbitrary code.
-The next time that you find yourself wanting to put something on a server experience for yourself the the power, portability, and cost-effectiveness of using Docker.
+The next time that you find yourself wanting to put something on a server I invite you to experience for yourself the the power, portability, and cost-effectiveness of using Docker.